 Enter customer empathy.
 In life, the role of empathy in relationships is obvious.
 It motivates benevolent behavior and mutually beneficial engagement.
 When brands practice consumer empathy, they strive to understand the feelings, thoughts, and experiences of their customers.
 The motivation is to create the products and messaging that speak to consumers’ needs.
-Therefore, customer empathy isn’t necessarily altruistic.
 While it obviously has positive outcomes for everyone — customers included — it is, in fact, imperative for consumer-centricity, and a major factor in driving brand growth.

-Customer empathy isn’t really a new concept, it has simply only been so labeled in recent years.
-Empathy in customer service has been a long-employed mission statement by many B2C companies, but even beyond that consumer empathy has been experimented with more recently in product development.
+Customer empathy isn’t really a new concept, but it has been so-labeled in recent years.
+Empathy in customer service has been a long-employed mission statement by many B2C companies, but even beyond the B2C space, consumer empathy has been experimented with more recently in product development.

 In the last 20 years, brands adopted methodologies to include “Voice of the Customer” in product and services development.
-Tools were crude; but the intent was to ensure that brands were developing products that consumers actually wanted to use, and ultimately to instill brand loyalty, because consumers felt good about the brand.
+The tools to develop this were crude, but the intent was to ensure that brands were developing products that consumers actually wanted to use, and ultimately to instill brand loyalty, because consumers felt good about the brand.

 Whether it was analyzing call center logs or conducting focus groups, in the early days of “Voice of the Customer,” the unstructured qualitative data of customer engagement was messy and difficult to share across the enterprise.
 The left hand didn’t know what the right hand was doing, and today this still results in key insights not being easily shared across the organization.
 Decisions based on a sincere appreciation of how the consumer really felt could not be made quickly on a global basis.

 Working with our clients, we are helping to facilitate conversations that are iterative, flexible, scalable and not limited by geography.
-Using live video, we enable stakeholders across all business disciplines to connect with consumers face-to-face, online, in order to achieve a rapid and deep-seated understanding of their perspectives and behaviors.
+We enable stakeholders across all business disciplines to connect with consumers face-to-face online, in order to achieve a rapid and deep-seated understanding of their perspectives and behaviors.
 This “agile empathy” enables brands to make better real-time decisions, leading to reduced time-to-market, more effective marketing and successful products.

 Sign Up for our Newsletter